irfanfetahovic/sentiment-analysis/docs/deployment.md

 Go to VPC-Subnets-Select subnet you previously selected in "List of subnets to choose from" and check if Auto-assign customer-owned IPv4 address is Yes.
 If not, go to Actions and edit this.

 curl http://<PUBLIC_IP>:5000/health
-Public IP is available at ECS-Clusters-<our cluster>
+Public IP is available at ECS-Clusters-<our cluster>-Task, then click on active task and select Network-ENI-Network Interface

 Stoping tasks (and stop incurring charges by AWS), but service remain and can be restarted aws ecs update-service --cluster sentiment-cluster --service sentiment-service --desired-count 0 --region eu-north-1